Skip to main content

 Learn to apply the five Protective Factors in your everyday work.
 Explore Strengthening Families Georgia's efforts to embed the factors into family-serving agencies and organizations.

-Trainer: Nikki Berger, Prevention Program Manager, Georgia Center for Child Advocacy
+Trainer: Nikki Berger, LPC, Prevention Program Manager, Georgia Center for Child Advocacy

 five smiling children of diverse races and genders lying in the grass under the Georgia Center for Child Advocacy logo